JackGruber/jackgruber.github.io/_drafts/docker-multi.md

 show-img: true
 image: /img/hello_world.jpeg
 ---
-to create docker images with multi architecture support, create your docker image as usual for every platform.
-Then tag the images with a tag for the architecture and push them to docker.
+To create docker images with multi architecture support, create your docker image as usual with a tag for the architecture and push them to the Docker Hub.
-After all images has been pushed, create a manifest file an push them as :latest image to the hub.
+After all images has been pushed, create a manifest file and push them as :latest image to the Docker Hub.

-**Create and push manifest**
+**Create and push manifest file**
 ```
 docker manifest create --amend \
     jackgruber/manifest:latest \